WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. Remove the Config Profile and uninstall every sideloaded app you've installed
 2. Back up your device with iTunes or Finder
 3. After backing up, restore your device in Recovery Mode or DFU mode.
-5. Now if you have an iCloud backup you should be prompted to restore from your backup after logging in to your Apple ID, if you have a local backup all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu
+5. Plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu
 6. Now follow the guide again from Installing the Config Profile

 ### Method 2